 The initial outbreak of COVID-19, and the subsequent variant virus Omicron, have caused the industry and the public to ponder, and the continued risk of further outbreaks still exists.
 RPE is the most important piece of equipment for healthcare workers in the fight against COVID-19.
 The healthcare industry must address three key issues regarding RPE: safety, cost, and environmental impact.

 The top priority of all healthcare facilities is the safety of patients and staff.
-In the case of COVID-19, the highly contagious airborne virus puts healthcare workers in high-risk environments.
-While disposable face shields have played a role in protecting healthcare workers in these settings, there are still relative safety risks.
+In the case of COVID-19, the highly contagious airborne virus creates high-risk environments for healthcare workers.
+While disposable face shields have played a role in protecting healthcare workers in these settings, there are still other safety risks.
 Various medical associations have called for and promoted the development of a higher-level RPE industry, hoping to ensure the safety of relevant personnel.
-For RPE in the riskiest environments, the Health and Safety Executive (HSE) currently recommends the use of a tight-fitting FFP3-rated respirator, which works by creating a tight seal between the user's face and mask to avoid airborne transmission virus.
+For RPE in the riskiest environments, the Health and Safety Executive (HSE) currently recommends the use of a tight-fitting filtering facepiece, FFP3-rated respirator, which works by creating a tight seal between the user's face and mask to avoid transmission of airborne viruses.

 - Financial Burden: